 If your blood sugar is high, above 80-100 and your insulin is above 6 you may be at high risk for high cholesterol problems.
 When too much sugar, especially fructose, enters the bloodstream and hits the liver it is instantly turned to triglycerides and bad cholesterol.
 This is why your Triglyceride to HDL ratio is also important to calculate.
 Too much sugar equals high triglycerides.

 Focus on sugar.
 Eliminating bad fats is important but sugar needs to be in the spotlight.
 In fact, the right fats are actually helpful.
 A Medical Research Council Survey showed men eating butter ran half the risk of developing heart disease as those there were using margarine.13 Fake foods and sugars are driving bad cholesterol problems.

-Here are three ways to lose weight quickly, keep the weight down, and help lower cholesterol within normal ranges.
+Here are three ways toward a healthy diet to lose weight quickly, keep the weight down, and help lower cholesterol within normal ranges.

 1. Cut All Forms of Sugar Out

-- No: Bread, Flours, Grains, crackers, sodas, and sugary drinks
+- No: Bread (even whole grains), Flours, Grains, crackers, sodas, and sugary drinks

 - Most Fruits (except granny smith apples, berries, grapefruit, and lemon/lime)

 - Tubers (potatoes, sweet potatoes, etc)

 - Anything ending in –ose (fructose, glucose, maltose, etc).
 Careful with your condiments!